chrisarevalodev/port-dapps-guide/README.md

   3 passing (286ms)
 ```
-### Deploy
+### Deployment
-The requirement for deploying in mainnet or testnet is having enough balance in the native token.
+To deploy on mainnet or testnet, you need to have enough balance of the native token.
 In this example we'll be deploying the contract on testnet.

 > [!NOTE]
 > To get testnet tokens for deploying your contract go to the [faucet](https://faucet.rootstock.io/).